 Even if you choose not to hire someone for a particular position, you still need to create a positive experience.
 This will give you the opportunity to hire these candidates for other jobs or use them as ambassadors to acquire other talent.

 The development part of the model involves taking steps to help talent grow within the company.
-This includes identifying roles where particular employees could move to in the future as well as considering how to expand workers’ skills and knowledge to fulfill new challenges facing your organization.
+It should be aligned with the employee development plan and includes identifying roles where particular employees could move to in the future as well as considering how to expand workers’ skills and knowledge to fulfill new challenges facing your organization.